 Listed below are policy options that need some consideration when taking out a new plan:

-- Amount of cover – although it is usually possible to insure up to 65 per cent of your pre-tax personal income it generally makes sense to consider your essential monthly outgoings and thus base the amount of cover on expenses rather than earnings.
-With income protection for directors it is also possible to cover dividends as well as salary;
+- Amount of cover – although it is usually possible to insure up to 65 percent of your pre-tax personal income it generally makes sense to consider your essential monthly outgoings and base the amount of cover on expenses rather than earnings.
+With income protection for directors of a company it is also possible to cover dividends as well as salary

-- Length of cover – it is typical to set the term length of the plan at the age you expect to retire, thus protecting lifetime earnings.
-The most common termination age is 65 years old but some insurers can provide cover up until age 70;
+- Length of cover – it is typical to set the policy term to cover you for the number of years left until you will retire, thus protecting lifetime earnings.
+The most common termination age is 68 years old but some insurers can provide cover up until age 70

-- Deferred period – it usually makes sense to align the deferred period with the length of time you would have savings sufficient enough to cover your expenditure and, if appropriate, the period of time your employer would pay full sick pay.
+- Deferred period – it usually makes sense to align the deferred period with the length of time you would have enough savings to cover your expenditure and, if appropriate, the period of time your employer's sick pay would suffice.

-1) Own occupation – is as described earlier.2) Any occupation – means that the insurer will only pay out if you could not do any occupation, and not necessarily your own occupation.3) Work tasks/ activities of daily living - This is the least generous of the incapacity definitions.
-Basically, the insurer will only pay out if you can't complete a set number of tasks, such as walking up stairs or holding a pen.
+Work tasks/ activities of daily living - This is the least generous of the incapacity definitions.
+Basically, the insurer will only pay out if you can't complete a set number of tasks, such as walking upstairs, getting in and out of a car, walking a certain distance or getting yourself dressed

 What should I watch out for in an income protection policy?